In an ideal world, you and your spouse sit down and discuss the terms of your divorce settlement amicably.

 - The legal representatives of each spouse meeting and working towards an agreement is a comfort that eases the tensions.

-If you do decide to hire a lawyer, make sure that you ask plenty of questions during the initial consultation to ensure that:
+If you do decide to hire divorce lawyer Barrington, make sure that you ask plenty of questions during the initial consultation to ensure that:

 - You understand whether the lawyer prefers mediation and settlement out of court or litigation